 Support and resistance trend lines are useful for gauging the location of the current price within a range of likely prices and for setting stops and targets.
-You can draw a support line and see if the accompanying resistance line is parallel, or force the resistance line to be parallel, even if it breaks a few spiky outliers.
-The classic trend channel is therefore formed by parallel lines representing support and resistance.
+You can draw a support line and see if the accompanying resistance line is parallel or force the resistance line to be parallel, even if it breaks a few spiky outliers.
+The classic trend channel is, therefore, formed by parallel lines representing support and resistance.

 The problem with a channel devised from parallel support and resistance lines is that they tend not to be very long-lasting.
 Prices simply do not move in such a tidy fashion for very long.
 And worse, if the channel is very narrow, it will be easily broken.
 The purpose of a breakout is to signal the end of a move, but a narrow channel breakout can easily be just a random aberration.
 If the channel is wide, you can feel comfortable that a breakout is authentic, but by the same token, your stop and target established by the lines may not be appropriate to your personal risk appetite.

 A better way to draw a channel is to center it on a linear regression line.
 The technique for doing this is to add the numerical value of two standard errors to the linreg to form the channel top and to subtract them from the linreg to form the bottom.
 This is exactly the same process as used in forming a Bollinger band by adding and subtracting standard deviations relative to the 20-period moving average.
-What is the difference between a standard error and a standard deviation?
+What is the difference between a standard error (SE) and a standard deviation (SD)?

 You do not really need to know the exact statistical concepts to be able to use these two measures, but here goes anyway.
 Standard deviation is a measure of dispersion away from a mean, like the moving average in the instance of Bollinger bands.
 SD measures variability, or volatility.
 You start out by taking the difference between a price and the average of the prices for the period, squaring the difference, dividing by the number of periods, and taking the square root.
 Aren’t you glad you asked?

 Standard error, in contrast, measures how closely prices cling to the linear regression line.
 The closer prices are to the linear regression line, the less variability away from the regression line and the stronger the trend.
 If you have a price that is very far away from the line, a real outlier, the SE is a high number.
 High numbers are noise.
-If the price is right on the regression line, the SE is zero and therefore the price is literally “on trend.”
+If the price is right on the regression line, the SE is zero, and therefore, the price is literally “on trend.”
 The figure below shows an example chart.
 In practice, you would never display standard deviation (blue) or standard error (red) in this manner, but the chart shows that standard deviation has far bigger peaks and valleys as it measures variation away from the average (in this case, 10 days).
 The red standard error is less spiky and means the variations, while sometimes extreme and thus denoting noisiness, are not so abnormal.

-Linear regression channels suffer from the same limitation that the linear regression has — you have to start and end the line yourself, always a subjective exercise.
+Linear regression channels suffer from the same limitation that the linear regression has — you have to start and end the line yourself, which is always a subjective exercise.
 A good rule is to start and end at an obvious high or low, extending the lines artificially to project where support and resistance will lie if the trend continues at the same slope and speed.

 A few words of caution, though: the price will not always neatly hit the top and obediently turn around to hit the bottom.
 The last high on this chart did not hit the top before reversing downward.
 The linear regression channel is a thing of beauty that delivers perspective when you may not know what is going on, and it may offer trading rules, too, in terms of entries and exits, but that is if you are trading a long timeframe.
 For immediate practicality, you want to get out of a long position when the currency is retracing some of the gains.
 You can prepare to do that by adding bar-reading (failure to match the highest highs for three days running) or other indicators.